intel/nauta/docs/installation-and-configuration/README.md

 - Installs the Nauta server-side application on your new Kubernetes cluster, and starts the system running.

 Completing all of the above takes some time.
 We are working on streamlining the process.

+## Removing Nauta

+Should you need to delete/remove Nauta, refer to: [Installation Process](./Installation_Process/IP.md) page for more details.

+# Document Flow

 This guide consists of the following main topics, in order.
 Start here to move through the correct sequence of events.